YannGarcia/repo/dev/g++/projects/embedded/libhal/hardwares/ti_msp_exp432p401r/lib/README.md

 #logger framework for embedded application

 This directory shall be empty.
-The build process will generate the librqry here.
+The build process will generate the librqary here.